From the beginning Where We are Now

 Established in Fall of 2016, Aggie MEEN Girls has worked alongside Texas A&M's American Society of Mechanical Engineers (ASME) and the Department of Mechanical Engineering to develop a community among female engineers.
 Anyone and everyone is welcome to join MEEN Girls, regardless of gender/major/etc!

-Aggie MEEN Girls is currently hosting our inaugural Aggie Women in STEM Conference where STEM students will share experiences with professionals and faculty to develop technical skills and gain exposure to STEM career paths.
+Aggie MEEN Girls is currently hosted our inaugural Aggie Women in STEM Conference in the Fall where STEM students shared experiences with professionals and faculty to develop technical skills and gain exposure to STEM career paths.

 MEEN Girls Mechanical Advisors

 Dr. Shima Hajimirza is an assistant Professor of Mechanical Engineering at Texas A&M university and the director of the Energy, Control and Optimization (ECO) lab.
 Her research interests are Radiation Heat Transfer, Renewable Energy Systems, Computational Methods and Numerical Optimization, in particular those related to the design of solar energy devices.
 Prior to her appointment at TAMU, Dr. Hajimirza was an assistant professor at California State University Pomona, where she was also a faculty member of Women in Engineering program.
 She actively participated in outreach activities that promoted involvement of young females in engineering and science.